GLicDEV/dev-pouch/README.md

+# Dev-pouch
-# Dev-pouch - A simple IC desktop wallet based on Tauri & dfx
+## A simple IC desktop wallet based on Tauri & dfx

+Dev-pouch is a sample app built to explore the workflow and dev experience with the Tauri framework.
+Tauri is a toolkit that helps developers make applications for the major desktop platforms - using virtually any frontend framework in existence.
+The core is built with Rust, and the CLI leverages Node.js making Tauri a genuinely polyglot approach to creating and maintaining great apps.